canonical/wordpress-k8s-operator/README.md

 ### Basic Operations

-The following actions are available for the charm -
+The following actions are available for the charm:
 - get-initial-password
 - rotate-wordpress-secrets

-You can find more information on this [here](https://charmhub.io/wordpress-k8s/actions)
+You can find more information about supported actions in [the Charmhub documentation](https://charmhub.io/wordpress-k8s/actions).

 ## Integrations

 Deployment of WordPress requires a relational database.
-The integration with the mysql interface is required by the wordpress-k8s charm for which `mysql-k8s` charm can be deployed as follows -
+The integration with the mysql interface is required by the wordpress-k8s charm for which `mysql-k8s` charm can be deployed as follows:

 ```
 juju deploy mysql-k8s --trust